-Which “metaphysical research program” fits the facts best, then: one which seeks to affirm the truth of evolution by natural causes—or one which seeks to affirm the truth of special creation and intelligent design?
+Which “metaphysical research program” fits the facts best, then: one that seeks to affirm the truth of evolution by natural causes—or one that seeks to affirm the truth of special creation and intelligent design?
 The first implies there is no ultimate purpose for the universe or life within it.
-The second implies there is such a purpose, for in all our experience, design demands a designer as well as a purpose for that design.
+The second implies there is such a purpose, because, in all our experience, design demands a designer as well as a purpose for that design.

 Our free booklet The Real God: Proofs and Promises is just one of our resources which show how the physical world reveals and confirms the “eternal power and Godhead” of the invisible Creator (Romans 1:20).
 Be sure to order your copy today.